biscuit-auth/website/content/blog/biscuit-python-0-2-0.md

 ## Biscuit-python

-[Biscuit-python][biscuit-python] is available on [pypi](https://pypi.org), pre-compiled for several GNU/Linux distributions, MacOS (x86 and Apple Silicon) and windows, as well as a source distribution.
+[Biscuit-python][biscuit-python] is available on [pypi](https://pypi.org), pre-compiled for several GNU/Linux distributions, MacOS (x86 and Apple Silicon) and Windows, as well as a source distribution.

 ```sh
 pip install biscuit-python